 The world is watching: one cannot walk through a meadow or forest without a ripple of report spreading out from one’s passage.
-The thrush darts back, the jay squalls, a beetle scuttles under the grasses, and the signal is passed along.”
+The thrush darts back, the jay squalls, a beetle scuttles under the grasses, and the signal is passed along.

 —Gary Snyder, Practice of the Wild

 As an interdisciplinary thinker, I work at the intersection between ecology, language, alchemy, and the body.
 Recurring themes include a fascination with atmospheric forces, plants, phenomenology, and color.
 Using the lyrical essay as method, I loosely assemble scientific research, historical and pop culture references with personal reflection, to explore our relationship to the natural world, interspecies dependency, and models of resiliency.
-I use printed matter to publish, archive, and visually score projects that may include installation, video, sculpture and performance.
+I use design to publish, archive, and visually score projects that may include installation, video, sculpture and performance.